localstack/docs/content/en/academy/localstack-developement/lesson-6/index.md

 url: "/academy/localstack-deployment/iam-policy-stream/"
 ---

-In this video, we'll explore IAM Policy Stream that assists in assigning precise IAM permissions to a resource.
+In this video, we'll explore the IAM Policy Stream that assists in assigning precise IAM permissions to a resource.
 This ensures accurate and secure access to the resource.

 Here's a breakdown of the steps we'll take:

 1. Enable IAM Policy Stream from the LocalStack Web Application.
 2. Attempt an AWS API request from the CLI, triggering the generation of the necessary policy for the request.
 3. Submit another request to generate the corresponding policy for the resource.
-4. Explore the 'Summary Policy' section to view the consolidated policy for both requests.
+4. Explore the **Summary Policy** section to view the consolidated policy for both requests.